isa-group/sla-wizard/README.md

 ### SLA types

-SLA4OAI-tools only works with SLAs of type `agreement`.
+SLA Wizard only works with SLAs of type `agreement`.
 The provided SLA(s) will be validated according to a schema.
 If any of the provided SLAs is not valid (does not conform to schema or is not of type agreement), the execution will stop.
 Additionally, duplicated SLAs will be ignored.

 ### URL reference in OAS

-While it is possible to specify multiple servers in the OAS' `servers` section, SLA4OAI-tools will use only the first one.
+While it is possible to specify multiple servers in the OAS' `servers` section, sla-wizard will use only the first one.
 For instance, in the following example only `http://server1:8080` is considered:

 ```yaml